mvs-develop/dev.bitshares.works/docs/knowledge_base/glossary.md

 #### Units
 - shares of an asset/token
 #### unit test
-- In BitShares-Core unit test files locate in a /test/ folder.
+- In DNA-Core unit test files locate in a /test/ folder.
 They are meant to ensure that the code behaves the right way.
 ####
 -
 ####